 A powerful cannabis air purification system like AiroClean420 is by far the best way to prevent powdery mildew from infecting your plants.
 It should be considered a preventive treatment, since once the mildew is on the plants it’s very difficult to control.

 Your best option for an energy efficient, cost effective and low maintenance air purification system to remove airborne threats is AiroClean420.
-Our patented device uses NASA technology to completely remove all VOCs, mildew, mold, bacteria and other pathogens from the air.
+Our patented device uses our technology to completely remove all VOCs, mildew, mold, bacteria and other pathogens from the air.
 The air in your growing environment is drawn into the device, where the spores are removed.
 The purified air exiting our device is completely free of any pathogens and eliminates your powdery mildew worries.

 Our air sanitation system is proven and thousands of units are in operation today.
-Get a free facility proposal or calculate your space to see what unit can help you stop powdery mildew.
+Get a free facility proposal or calculate your space to see which unit can help you stop powdery mildew.
 To talk to an AiroClean420 professional, simply call 844-247-3913.